Robert Emhardt: Career

 Emhardt studied acting at the Royal Academy of Dramatic Art in London.
 He began his Broadway career in the 1930s as an understudy for the equally heavyset Sydney Greenstreet.
 Emhardt made his stage debut in The Pirate (1942).
 One of the founding members of the Actors Studio, Emhardt was a member of the cast of the original 1952 Broadway stage production of The Seven Year Itch.
 He won the Critics Circle Award for best supporting actor for his performance in Life with Mother in the 1948–1949 season.

 His notable film appearances include 3:10 to Yuma (1957) and Underworld U.S.A.
 (1961).

 On television, he was the first actor to play Mac Cory on Another World.
-He also made over 250 guest appearances on such series as Alfred Hitchcock Presents, Riverboat, The Tall Man, The Twilight Zone, GE True, Stoney Burke, Going My Way, The Untouchables, Perry Mason (three episodes), The Naked City, The Tom Ewell Show, My Three Sons, The Wild Wild West, The Andy Griffith Show (two episodes), Gunsmoke, The Man From U.N.C.L.E., The Invaders, Adam-12, The Brady Bunch, Cannon, Kojak, The Mary Tyler Moore Show, Bonanza, Have Gun, Will Travel and Quincy, M.E.
+He also made over 250 guest appearances on such series as Alfred Hitchcock Presents, Riverboat, The Tall Man, The Twilight Zone, GE True, Stoney Burke, Going My Way, The Untouchables, Perry Mason (three episodes), The Naked City, The Tom Ewell Show, My Three Sons, The Wild Wild West, The Andy Griffith Show (two episodes), Gunsmoke, The Man From U.N.C.L.E., The Invaders, Adam-12, The Brady Bunch, Cannon, Kojak, The Mary Tyler Moore Show, Bonanza, Have Gun, Will Travel, Mannix and Quincy, M.E.